-Eurythmics combined a striking appeal of outstanding singing, songwriting, and production with a unique visual style.
-With roots in art-house cinema, the duo blended satire, parody, and social commentary, along with incisive takes on interpersonal relationships, to redefine the possibility of the music video medium.
+Eurythmics combined a striking appeal of outstanding singing, songwriting, and production with a unique and groundbreaking visual style.
+With roots in art-house cinema, the duo’s iconic music videos blended satire, parody, and social commentary, along with the exploration of gender roles and sexuality, predicting the third wave of feminism and redefining the possibilities of the music video medium.
 Along the way they influenced a generation of musicians and video directors.
-Explore the groundbreaking and visionary music, imagery, and video work of Annie Lennox and David A. Stewart – Eurythmics.
+This site explores the visionary music, imagery, and video work of Annie Lennox and David A. Stewart – Eurythmics.

 In the Garden – 1981